 - Context-click the scene tab and select Delete from the menu that appears.

-Customizing thumbnails the Scenes panel
+Customizing thumbnails the Scenes dialog

 The following options enable you to control how the scene thumbnails appear: